 For experiments at Caltech (Figures 1, 2, 4-9, and S1) mice were maintained on a 13:11 L:D cycle; for all other experiments mice were maintained on 12:12 L:D cycles at Simon Fraser University (Figures 3 and 11), University of Washington (Figure 10), and Keck Science Department (Figure 12).
 The D1R KO mice used in this study [46] had been backcrossed on to C57BL/6J for at least eight generations.
 DNA was extracted from tail clips and the Drd1 locus was examined by genotyped using the following primers: neomycin CACTTGTGTAGCGCCAAGTGC, drd1 TCCTGATTAGCGTAGCATGGAC, d1 GGTGACGATCATAATGGCTACGGG.

 DA deficient mice were bred and reared as described previously [48].
 The DD mice were maintained by daily injections of l-DOPA until they were old enough to undergo surgery to re-establish TH expression in the dorsal striatum.
 Mice were maintained on l-DOPA for 2 weeks after surgery and then monitored closely when l-DOPA injections were terminated.
 Mice that were able to maintain at least 80% of body weight were considered ‘rescued’.
+As conducted previously [66], TH immune-stained striatal sections from DD-VR mice were analyzed with MacBiophotonics ImageJ software to measure fluorescence intensities in the dorsal striatum, ventral striatum and also in the anterior part of the anterior commissure (aca), a structure that is always devoid of TH staining.
+For each mouse fluorescence intensity values were divided by the size of the analyzed area to generate normalized fluorescence values.

-[66]D2R knockout mice on a C57BL/6J background were obtained from Jackson laboratory (stock # 003190).
+D2R knockout mice on a C57BL/6J background were obtained from Jackson laboratory (stock # 003190).
 WT C57BL/6J mice (stock #000664) used for D1R pharmacology were purchased from Jackson labs.

 Scheduled feeding and behavioral measurements

 Prior to being placed on special feeding protocols all mice were single-housed with AL access to food (Lab Diet, Rodent Chow Type 5001) and water in standard microisolator cages.
 Daily food intake was measured over a 48h period beginning at least three days after single-housing.
 For all experiments, the mass of food provided to CR mice in any 24-hour period was equal to 60-70% of the average daily intake during AL food availability.

+For all experiments, during scheduled feeding, food was provided in a restricted amount or for a restricted duration in the latter half of the daily light period.
+In different experiments, meal onset began at ZT6, 8 or 9 (i.e., 6, 4 or 3h prior to lights-off), but was consistent for all groups and individual mice within experiments.
+Previous studies have shown that the timing of meal onset in the light period makes little to no difference in the duration and magnitude of food anticipatory activity, therefor the different mealtimes used in these experiments do not affect interpretation of the results (11,61).
+In the caloric restriction experiments, the amount of food provided in any 24-hour period was equal to 60-70% of the average daily intake during AL food availability.

+D1R KO mice were fed their food allotment on the cage floor rather than in the wire food bin as we found that they were more likely to consume food when it was more readily accessible.
 For palatable meal feeding schedules we used male mice only as female mice do not anticipate scheduled palatable meals robustly [15].
-HF group received a daily meal of 0.8 g of Bio-SERV High fat Diet, corresponding to ~33% of total caloric intake.
+HF group received a daily meal of 0.8 g of Bio-SERV High fat diet, corresponding to ~33% of total caloric intake.